CERN/TIGRE/Frontispiece/FAQ.md

 *A: No. CUDA only allows windows compilation using Visual Studio.
 The free versions are good enough, however.*

-**Q: Is the pyhton versiona vailable for Windows?**
+**Q: Is the pyhton version available for Windows?**

-*A: Not yet.
-We do want it running but we have problems with compilation.
-Feel free to contribute, we'd like help with this problem*
+*A: Yes, but there are particular versions of python 3 that had caused problems, so please report back to us if you had issues. *

 **Q: Can I use your code for XXXXXX**